Villaina98/alx-low_level_programming/0x00-hello_world/README.md

 0. runs a C file through the preprocessor and save the result into another file
 1. compiles a C file but does not link
+2. generates the assembly code of a C code and save it in an output file
+3. compiles a C file and creates an executable named cisfun
+4. prints exactly "Programming is like building a multilingual puzzle, followed by a new line